Do I actually need social media?

 Amazon recently made A+ Content available to indie published authors, and you just have to be approved through Amazon as a professional seller who owns your book’s brand.
 Once you are approved, you are able to add A+ Content to products that are part of your approved brand catalog!

-The next step after approval: design some graphics!
+The next step after approval: Design some graphics.

 • Once you are in the A+ Content design section of Amazon after approval, you’ll be redirected to an area where you choose the image sizes you’d like to add to your book’s page.